gamemann/Pterodactyl-Packet-Watch/README.md

 ## Egg Variable Overrides
 If you have the `addservers` setting set to true (servers are automatically retrieved via the Pterodactyl API), you may use the following egg variables as overrides to the specific server's config.

-* `PTEROWATCH_DISABLE` => If set to above 0, will disable the specific server from the tool.
+* `PTEROPCKT_DISABLE` => If set to above 0, will disable the specific server from the tool.
-* `PTEROWATCH_IP` => If not empty, will override the server IP to scan with this value for the specific server.
+* `PTEROPCKT_IP` => If not empty, will override the server IP to scan with this value for the specific server.
-* `PTEROWATCH_PORT` => If not empty, will override the server port to scan with this value for the specific server.
+* `PTEROPCKT_PORT` => If not empty, will override the server port to scan with this value for the specific server.
-* `PTEROWATCH_SCANTIME` => If not empty, will override the scan time with this value for the specific server.
+* `PTEROPCKT_THRESHOLD` => If not empty, will override the threshold with this value for the specific server.
-* `PTEROWATCH_MAXFAILS` => If not empty, will override the maximum fails with this value for the specific server.
+* `PTEROPCKT_COUNT` => If not empty, will override the count with this value for the specific server.
-* `PTEROWATCH_MAXRESTARTS` => If not empty, will override the maximum restarts with this value for the specific server.
+* `PTEROPCKT_INTERVAL` => If not empty, will override the interval with this value for the specific server.
-* `PTEROWATCH_RESTARTINT` => If not empty, will override the restart interval with this value for the specific server.
+* `PTEROPCKT_TIMEOUT` => If not empty, will override the timeout with this value for the specific server.
+* `PTEROPCKT_MAXDETECTS` => If not empty, will override max detects with this value for the specific server.
-* `PTEROWATCH_REPORTONLY` => If not empty, will override report only with this value for the specific server.
+* `PTEROPCKT_COOLDOWN` => If not empty, will override cooldown with this value for the specific server.
-* `PTEROWATCH_MENTIONS` => If not empty, will override the mentions JSON string with this value for the specific server.
+* `PTEROPCKT_MENTIONS` => If not empty, will override the mentions JSON string with this value for the specific server.

 ## Server Options/Array
 This array is used to manually add servers to watch.
 The `servers` array should contain the following items: